Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 overhead shot of a loaf of bread with diced pineapples on a wooden board

-This sweet bread is a great way to enjoy a tropical treat at home.
+This sweet pineapple bread is a great way to enjoy a tropical treat at home.
 You only need a handful of simple ingredients to whip up this moist quick bread recipe.
 Enjoy a slice of bread whenever you are craving a treat.

 More Recipes You’ll Love